Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Metric theories linearized waves

 For a linearized field, coordinate freedom allows one to impose, without loss of generality, the \emph{de Donder} gauge\footnote{Many other names are found in the literature for this gauge, such as: Harmonic, Hilbert, Einstein, Fock, Lorenz, and Lorentz.}

 where $h \coloneqq {h^c}_c$.
 Then, the linearized field equations yield

 where $\Box_\eta = \partial^c \partial_c$.
-Moreover, the residual coordinate freedom within the de Donder gauge, allows one to impose, also without loss of generality, that (cf. \S 4.4b of \cite{wald1984general} or \S 35.4 of \cite{misner1973freeman})
+Moreover, the residual coordinate freedom within the de Donder gauge allows one to impose, also without loss of generality, that (cf. \S 4.4b of \cite{wald1984general} or \S 35.4 of \cite{misner1973freeman})

-which together with~\eqref{eq:de-donder} constitute the transverse-traceless (TT) gauge, $h_{ab} = h^\mathrm{TT}_{ab}$.
+Taken together, \eqref{eq:de-donder} and \eqref{eq:traceless-and-spatial-conditions_TT} define the transverse-traceless (TT) gauge, $h_{ab} = h^\mathrm{TT}_{ab}$.
 This perturbation corresponds to a massless spin-2 field (cf. \S III of \cite{fierz1939relativistic}).
 Note that, despite the similarity in the names and the labels of $h^\mathrm{TT}_{ab}$ and $\Ktt_{ab}$, they are related to different type of decompositions of symmetric tensors: the former involves differential relations~\eqref{eq:de-donder}, while the latter is defined in a purely algebraic manner~\eqref{eq:polarization-modes-def}.
 A thorough discussion on this matter can be found in \cite{ashtekar2017ambiguity}.

 The TT gauge is determined up to Lorentz transformations, which allows one to write a monochromatic plane wave as

 where

 and